APEX: Action Priors Enable Efficient Exploration for Robust Motion Tracking on Legged Robots: Background and Related Work

 \section{Background and Related Work}

 RL has been widely applied to enable legged robots to reproduce natural locomotion from demonstrations.
-Motion tracking approaches, such as DeepMimic~\cite{2018-TOG-deepMimic}, used dense reward terms or direct tracking objectives to reproduce reference trajectories, achieving natural motions.
-These methods rely on demonstration data as explicit reference states~\cite{truong2025beyondmimic, RoboImitationPeng20} or phase variables~\cite{he2025asap}, coupling the policy tightly to demonstration timing and limiting adaptability across speeds and terrains.
-Moreover, they require extensive reward shaping~\cite{zhang2025add} and curricula~\cite{he2025asap}, resulting in high engineering overhead and sensitivity to reward scaling~\cite{Xie2025KungfuBotPH}.
+Motion tracking approaches, such as DeepMimic~\cite{2018-TOG-deepMimic}, use dense feature-based tracking rewards to reproduce reference trajectories and achieve natural motions.
+This reward-based tracking template continues to be used in quadruped locomotion both as a direct baseline for motion transfer~\cite{li2023crossloco} and as an imitation pre-training stage for learning reusable motion priors~\cite{zhang2025motion}.
+However, these tracking methods often rely on demonstration data as explicit reference states~\cite{truong2025beyondmimic, RoboImitationPeng20} or phase variables~\cite{he2025asap}, coupling the policy tightly to demonstration timing and limiting adaptability across speeds and terrains.
+In quadrupeds, they are also frequently paired with reference state initialization (RSI) and reference generators~\cite{zargarbashi2024metaloco} to stabilize learning.
+Moreover, reward-based tracking commonly requires careful reward shaping~\cite{zhang2025add} and curricula~\cite{he2025asap}, which increases engineering effort and can make performance sensitive to reward scaling~\cite{xie2026kungfubot}.

-To alleviate the reliance on handcrafted rewards, adversarial imitation methods such as AMP~\cite{AMP, yang2024generalized, 10.1145/3450626.3459670} replaced manually designed objectives with a discriminator trained to distinguish real from generated motions.
-While this formulation removes the need for explicit reward shaping, it inherits the instability and mode-collapse challenges of GAN training~\cite{huang2024diffuseloco, zhang2025motion}.
-Variants such as ASE~\cite{peng2022ase} and VMP~\cite{Serifi2024VMPVM} mitigate these issues through latent conditioning, yet adversarial instability remains a fundamental limitation.
-Diffusion-based frameworks (e.g., DiffuseLoco~\cite{huang2024diffuseloco}, BeyondMimic~\cite{truong2025beyondmimic}) provide a generative alternative, replacing discriminators with denoising processes that model motion trajectories as iterative refinements of noise.
-These often exhibited stronger planning capabilities, but their reliance on multi-step denoising during inference introduces substantial computational overhead.
+To alleviate the reliance on handcrafted rewards, adversarial imitation methods such as AMP~\cite{Peng_2021, escontrela2022adversarialmotionpriorsmake, yang2024generalized} replaced manually designed objectives with a discriminator trained to distinguish real from generated motions.
+While this formulation removes the need for explicit reward shaping, it can suffer from training instability and mode collapse, as is common in GAN training~\cite{zhang2025motion}.
+Variants such as ASE~\cite{peng2022ase} and VMP~\cite{Serifi2024VMPVM} mitigate these issues through latent conditioning; however, adversarial instability can remain a practical challenge.
+Diffusion-based frameworks (e.g., DiffuseLoco~\cite{huang2024diffuseloco}, BeyondMimic~\cite{truong2025beyondmimic}, FALCON~\cite{he2025falcon}) provide a generative alternative, replacing discriminators with denoising processes that model motion trajectories as iterative refinements of noise.
+These often exhibit stronger planning capabilities, but their reliance on multi-step denoising during inference can introduce notable computational overhead~\cite{huang2024diffuseloco, he2025demystifying}.